 Can I freeze pork tenderloin in a marinade?
 Yes yes and YES.
 I LOVE freezing meat in a marinade.
 If you have an already frozen pork tenderloin, do not thaw, simply add the marinade to the bag and pop it back into the freezer.
 OR you can add the marinade to the bag as you pull it out of the freezer.

-How do I cook my pork tenderloin and marinade?
+How do I cook the pork tenderloin?

-I’ve written this as a grilled pork tenderloin marinade recipe, however you can actually cook it a few different ways.
+I've written this as a grilled pork tenderloin recipe, however you can actually cook it a few different ways.